To apply, click on your program of interest below.

-To apply, click on your program of interest below.
-An easy to understand web-based application will load, and you will be guided through a step-by-step process to complete the application.
 Please note that you do not need to gather transcripts and recommendations, or to have taken any required entrance exams, before applying.
 These items can come to SBU directly from the colleges, persons and testing agencies involved and we’ll keep track of them and match them up with your application.

 There is no fee to complete the online application.
 Please be sure to check out SBU’s graduate financial aid opportunities.

 (Click on a program below to go to our Applicant Portal, where you can create a graduate account, receive more information and apply for admission.)

 Admission to the SBU School of Graduate Studies is offered to students perceived to possess the academic and personal qualities necessary for success.